OSH Answers Fact Sheets

 When should power tools be used?

 When manual hand tools are used for tasks that require the frequent and repetitive use of force to perform a task or job, the risk of contracting an WMSD increases.
 One of the most effective ways in reducing injury risk associated with the use of manual hand tools is to replace them with power tools.
 Always conduct a risk assessment before making any change.
-Make sure that all aspects of the new tool has been considered (weight, size, etc.) to be sure that one type of hazard has not been exchanged for another.
+Make sure that all aspects of the new tool have been considered (weight, size, etc.) to be sure that one type of hazard has not been exchanged for another.

 What ergonomic factors are unique to powered hand tools?